payu-india/CMS-Chatbot/docs/Offerings/introduction-to-affordability/loyalty-edge-introduction/launch-loyalty-program-using-dashboard.md

    * Use the **Filter** drop-down menu to filter the transactions.
    * Use the **Calendar** drop-down menu to view the transactions for a period.
    * Search using the transaction ID, order ID or phone number in the **Search** field.

-## Manage Loyalty Edge Campaigns

-You can check or update the details of an existing campaign and customer transactions as a result of a campaign as described in the following sections:

 ### Update Campaign Details